Dozens missing in Taiwan after earthquake topples buildings

-Taipei, Taiwan (CNN)Fearing people may be trapped inside, rescue workers and search dogs probed the perimeter of a multistory building leaning precariously early Thursday in the Taiwanese city of Hualien more than a day after a deadly earthquake.
+Taipei, Taiwan (CNN)Fearing people may be trapped inside, rescue workers and search dogs probed the perimeter of a multistory building leaning precariously early Thursday in the Taiwanese city of Hualien, more than a day after a deadly earthquake.

 The magnitude 6.4 quake struck late Tuesday 22 kilometers (13 miles) north of the city, killing at least eight people and injuring 262 others, authorities said.
 It also damaged bridges and buckled roads in and around Hualien, a city on the island's northeastern shores.